User Guides v3.0

 Bi-Directional Bindings

-Cantabile Performer supports bi-directional bindings that establish as two way binding between the binding's source and target.
+Cantabile Performer supports bi-directional bindings that establish a two way binding between the binding's source and target.
 Bi-directional bindings are generally used when binding from a motorized MIDI controller, or from a MIDI controller (knob) with an LED ring to provide feedback to the controller on the current state of the controller.

 Bi-directional bindings have certain limitations, including: